JoshWang3/Chuwa20241209/Tech Questions/hw9-[springboot-data].md

 19. What is Transaction? how to manage your transaction?

     > A transaction is a sequence of database operations that must be executed as a unit.
+    > Use annotations (like @Transactional) to declare transaction boundaries.
+EntityTransaction in plain JPA.

 20. What is hibernate Caching?
 Explain Hibernate caching mechanism in detail.
+    > Hibernate caching is a mechanism to improve application performance by storing frequently accessed data in memory.
+    > The first-level cache is associated with a single Session (in Hibernate) or EntityManager (in JPA).
+It's a mandatory cache and is enabled by default.
+It's cleared when the transaction is committed or rolled back, or when the session is closed.
+    > The second-level cache is associated with the SessionFactory (in Hibernate) or EntityManagerFactory (in JPA).
+It's shared by all sessions created by the same SessionFactory.
+It is an optional cache. cache provider (e.g., Ehcache, Redis, Infinispan).
+    > When an entity is loaded from the database, Hibernate first checks the first-level cache.
+If not found, it checks the second-level cache.
+If still not found, it loads the entity from the database, stores it in both the first-level and second-level caches (if enabled), and returns it to the application.
+    > Query Caching (Optional): Hibernate also provides query caching.
+When you execute a query, Hibernate can cache the query results (the IDs of the returned entities).
+Subsequent executions of the same query with the same parameters will retrieve the IDs from the query cache.
+Hibernate then uses these IDs to retrieve the actual entities from the second-level cache (or the database if not found in the second-level cache).
 21. What is the difference between first-level cache and second-level cache?
+    > see answer above
 22. How do you understand @Transactional? (https://github.com/TAIsRich/tutorial-transaction)
+    > It manages the transaction in a declarative way.
+    > No need to write explicit code to begin, commit, rollback transactions.
+    > Spring's AOP handles the transaction management.

 Hibernate core interfaces are: